fcrespel/chacon54662/README.md

 * 4 frames encoded with "A" timings
 * 4 frames encoded with "B" timings

-Each frame starts with a sync bit followed by :
+Each frame starts with a sync bit followed by 24 bits:

 * 4 bits static code 0101
 * 16 bits rotating code